wangxiao5791509/DeepMTA_PyTorch/README.md

 }
 ~~~

-If you have any questions about this work, please contact with me via: wangx03@pcl.ac.cn or wangxiaocvpr@foxmail.com
+If you have any questions about this work, please contact with me via wangxiaocvpr@foxmail.com